INFO6105-Spring19/hyperparameter-db-project-db17/README.md

 55 rows in set (0.00 sec)

 ### ***View 3***
-Find what type of question this dataset is on and the target variable
+Show the type of question this dataset works on and the target variable
 ```mysql
 drop view if exists dataset_type;
 create view dataset_type AS